• Skip to primary navigation

 Atomic watches get calibrated using an atomic clock.
 They maintain this calibration via radio signals received from this clock.
 So you know exactly what the time is with precision originating from NASA.
 Literally.
 NASA uses an atomic clock on their countdowns.

 It would take a very long time to discuss the science of an atomic clock.
 The process is intensely complicated.
-In as basic an explanation as possible, an atomic clock judges the length of a second by tracking the number of oscillations a caesium-133 atom makes.
+In as basic an explanation as possible, an atomic clock judges the length of a second by tracking the number of oscillations a cesium-133 atom makes.
 The number of spins that happen in one solitary second is just over 9 BILLION.

 Understanding how this intricate mechanism works would require a PhD in physics, which isn’t why we’re here.
 Hopefully, you’ll trust what you’ve learned and we can move on…